 This site is strictly for entertainment purposes and is in no way intended to infringe upon the rights of MTM, its parent company or anyone else affiliated with "Hill Street Blues," past or present.
 "Hill Street Blues" © 1981 is an MTM Enterprises Production and All Rights Reserved.

-The webiste itself is copyright Andy Lambert and all images and video clips on this site remain the property of their individual copyright holder and may not be copied, or reproduced without their specific permission.
+The website itself is copyright Andy Lambert and all images and video clips on this site remain the property of their individual copyright holder and may not be copied, or reproduced without their specific permission.